sejalkailashyadav/SQL-practice/Group by & Having.md

 # SQL-Practice
 Aggregate functions ?
 SQL aggregation function is used to perform the calculations on multiple rows of a single column of a table.
-It returns a single value.
+It returns a single value..

 ![image](https://user-images.githubusercontent.com/127746039/229786223-d536c148-b30a-4f7b-aace-f0d507508b83.png)